 Unaccompanied minors are one of the most vulnerable groups in the refugee population.
-Children without parents, without family, victims of exploitation, abuse and social exclusion.
-Studies by international refugee management institutions in all three southern European countries - Spain, Italy and Greece - highlight the issue of unaccompanied minors as one of the darker sides of European Union policy.
+Children without parents, without family, victims of exploitation, abuse, and social exclusion.
+Studies by international refugee management institutions in all three southern European countries - Spain, Italy and Greece - highlight the issue of unaccompanied persons as one of the darker sides of the European Union policy.

-Since October 2019, the Koinoniko EKAV undertook the operation of three Accommodation Structures for unaccompanied children, in the framework of the "Nefeli" project, which is co-financed by the European Union and the National Program of the Asylum, Immigration and Integration Fund.
-The project was named "Nefeli" in honor of the mythological Oceanida, goddess of Hospitality and concerns the hospitality of boys from 12 to 18 years old, who have arrived in Greece without parents and family.
+Since October 2019, Koinoniko EKAV launched the operation of three Accommodation Structures for unaccompanied children, in the framework of the Project "Nefeli", which is co-financed by the European Union and the National Program of the Asylum, Immigration and Integration Fund.
+The Project was named "Nefeli" in honor of the mythological Oceanida, Goddess of Hospitality and involves the hospitality of boys from 12 to 18 years old, who have arrived in Greece without parents and family.

 The structures of minors are framed by social workers, psychologists, teachers, interpreters and caregivers.
-Legal support is also provided for the procedures of reuniting children with their families, living in European territory or any other procedures required to respect their rights.
+Legal support is also provided for the reunification of children with their families living in Europe or any other procedures required to respect their rights.

-Through this initiative, the Kinoniko EKAV meets its fundamental goal, the fight against social exclusion in all its forms, and wishes to contribute, to the best of its ability, to the fulfillment by our country of its humanitarian duty and its international commitments.
+With this initiative, Kinoniko EKAV meets its fundamental goal, the fight against social exclusion in all its forms, and wishes to contribute, to the best of its ability, to the fulfillment by our country of its humanitarian duty and its international commitments.